Qumulo/docs/administrator-guide/network-multitenancy/configuring-management-protocols.md

 {% capture sshNoReq %}Enabling SSH {{page.varNoReq}}{% endcapture %}
 {% include note.html content=sshNoReq %}

-* To enable SSH access, use the `qq multitenancy_modify_tenant` command, specify the tenant ID, and use the `--enable-ssh` flag.
+* To enable SSH access, run the {% include qq.html command="multitenancy_modify_tenant" %}, specify the tenant ID, and use the `--enable-ssh` flag.

 * To disable access, use the `--disable-ssh` flag.